 I’m obsessed with this little trellis.
 My only garden currently is on my front lawn, and it’s a small space… like I’m sure a lot of ours are.
 This wired stick design trellis completes a garden and almost makes a small fence around it.
 It can keep larger animals out, it’s a creative and unique design, and it gives a garden the pop of pizzaz that says “I’m good at this gardening thing.”
 What a MOMumental DIY project for the summer!

 Source: Flower Patch Farmhouse

 Climb the trellis ladder to success with this awesome DIY project!
 The obelisk look for a trellis is unique, but in.
-You can put it almost anywhere in the yard, or even a deck or front porch, you can assemble the ladder yourself like she does here or use one you already have, and you can make it as tall and as colorful you want with sizing and stain.
-This tutorial clearly outlines how to create the obelisk itself with pictures and easy-to-follow directions, as well as shows how to stain it a color and assemble it into a trellis.
+You can put it almost anywhere in the yard, or even on a deck or front porch, you can assemble the ladder yourself like she does here or use one you already have, and you can make it as tall and as colorful as you want with sizing and stain.
+This tutorial clearly outlines how to create the obelisk itself with pictures and easy-to-follow directions, as well as shows how to stain it color and assemble it into a trellis.
 If you’re looking for this type of trellis project, I highly recommend checking it out for some serious inspiration!

 Metal DIY Garden Trellis

 VEG out this summer with this DIY trellis project perfect for veggies like beans, peas, and cucumbers!
 This cattle design is perfect for a home with a smaller garden design, but one that still wants the versatility to be able to grow plenty of veggies in the summertime.
 And they don’t call this project “SO EASY” for nothing